onap/integration-devtool/docs/source/features/consuming_scripts.rst

 ==============================

-Vagrant is a platform that uses prebaked images called *vagrant boxes* to guarranty that running multiple times a provisioning script will result in an expected output.
+Vagrant is a platform that uses prebaked images called *vagrant boxes* to guarantee that running multiple times a provisioning script will result in an expected output.
 This mechanism is crucial for reducing the number of external factors during the creation, development and testing of provisioning scripts.
-However, it's possible to provide an ONAP development enviroment without having to install Vagrant tool.
-This document explains how to consume the provisioning scripts localed in **./lib** folder to provision a development environment and the environment variables that modifies their behavior.
+However, it's possible to provide an ONAP development environment without having to install Vagrant tool.
+This document explains how to consume the provisioning scripts located in **./lib** folder to provision a development environment and the environment variables that modifies their behavior.